guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-luks2-encryption/index.en.md

 ---
-title: "Arch Linux BTRFS Install with LUKS Encryption"
+title: "Arch Linux BTRFS Install with LUKS2 Encryption"
 date: 2023-09-16T18:52:06+01:00
 draft: true
 tags: ["Arch Linux", "LUKS", "BTRFS"]
 categories: ["tutorials", "tips"]
 align: left
-featuredImage: git_dotfiles.png
+featuredImage: banner.png
 ---

 Arch Linux is an excellent Linux for a hands-on, daily use system when you are curious and motivated - practically required - to dig into the nitty-gritty.